subpolare/python/2024-Human.md

 🧠 We will go through the organ systems in this orderю
 * Skeletal and Muscular systems
-* Cardiovascular system
-* Immune system
+* Cardiovascular and Immune systems
 * Respiratory system
-* Digestive system
-* Urinary system
+* Digestive and Urinary systems
 * Nervous system
 * Endocrine system
 * Reproductive system